anniamatthews/School-Directory/README.md

 **Instructions**

-Copy contents of code.sql into any editor or save school.sql file to your computer and upload it to editor of choice
+Copy contents of school.sql into any editor or save school.sql file to your computer and upload it to editor of choice

 Run entire code to see all tasks executed